 Base funding means financing of R&D institutions for the purpose of attaining their strategic development objectives, including co-financing national and foreign projects and opening up new research directions and investing in the infrastructure.
 Base funding is provided to R&D institutions that have received a regular positive evaluation from the state budget via the budget of the Ministry of Education and Research.

 95% of the funds allocated for that purpose in the state budget will be provided to applicants based on the results of their R&D activities carried out in the three years’ period prior to submitting the source data based on the following criteria:

-- the number of high-level publications in internationally recognised journals (i.e. articles that have been indexed in the Thomson Reuters Web of Science database (excluding collections indexed by the Thomson Reuters ISI Proceedings) and/or articles that are included in categories A and B of the European Reference Index for the Humanities(ERIH), compiled by the European Science Foundation), the numbers of high-level level scientific monographs and their chapters as well as the number of patents and patent applications filed on behalf of R&D institutions (50%);
+- the number of high-level publications in internationally recognised journals, the numbers of high-level level scientific monographs and their chapters as well as the number of patents and patent applications filed on behalf of R&D institutions (40%);

 - the institutions’ participation in PhD studies (10%).

 5% of the amounts provided in the state budget for base funding are allocated for additional support to research of national importance.